meteor/meteor/content/packages.md

 ]);
 ```

-`api.imply`, on the other hand, does not include the package as an internal dependency; instead, it makes these packages available to the user of the package.
-In the example below, we use `api.imply` to include Flow Router in the `todos-lib` package, so that any user of `todos-lib` also gets Flow Router.
+`api.imply`, on the other hand, does not include the package as an internal dependency; instead, it makes these packages available to the user of the package, as if they were exported from this one.
+In the example below, we use `api.imply` to include Flow Router in the `todos-lib` package, so that any user of `todos-lib` also gets to use the symbol `FlowRouter`.
 This can be helpful to avoid keeping long lists of dependencies up to date by creating meta-packages that encapsulate many dependencies of your app at once.

 ```js
 // Example of using api.imply to make a meta-package